User Guide

 -

-sorts the tutors in ascending order (low to high) based on tutor ratings. -
+sort a r/sorts the tutors in ascending order (low to high) based on tutor ratings. -

-sorts the tutors in descending order (high to low) based on tutor teaching nominations.
+sort d tn/sorts the tutors in descending order (high to low) based on tutor teaching nominations.

 Deleting a tutor: delete